SAAD Assessed Sedationist scheme (SAS scheme)

 SAAD is able to facilitate acquisition of the required supervised clinical experience (see IACSD Standards, Table 1) by offering a place on the SAAD Assessed Sedationist (SAS) scheme.
 The SAS scheme follows on from attendance of the SAAD National Course where practitioners will have appropriate knowledge and skills training.
 You can register for the SAAD National Course here

 The SAS scheme is accredited by IACSD / Sedation Training Accreditation Committee (STAC), RCSEng and includes approval of your supervisor, verification of your Clinical Logbook, Direct Observation of Procedural Skills (DOPS) forms and the SAS Practice Evaluation Checklist.
 Successful practitioners will receive a SAAD certificate confirming ‘SAAD Assessed Sedationist’ status which will enable you to practise independently.
-The fee for enrolment on the SAS scheme is £300, and the registration deadline is a week BEFORE attending the SAAD National Course.
+The fee for enrolment on the 2019 SAS scheme is £300, (for the 2020 SAS Scheme the fee is £315) and the registration deadline is ten days BEFORE attending the SAAD National Course.

 In summary, the stages of the SAAD Assessed Sedationist scheme are